 6. It’ll take too long to deploy

-The requirements to get your fleet tracking system up and running is the simple installation of a piece of hardware.
+The requirements to get your fleet management system up and running is the simple installation of a piece of hardware.
 This usually includes a GPS receiver installed in each vehicle, followed by software operating on your office PC, tablet, or smartphone.

 While applications requiring driver input are easily installed on either personal devices that are connected to the receiver, the most basic of tracking software is a quick and easy install on the vehicle or asset to be tracked.
 Once the sensors are installed, you’re ready to start tracking!